Florida police shoot, kill man who drove stolen car at them

 Giddens said the driver saw officers approaching and “aggressively began to speed through the parking lot, driving at one of our officers.”

-A few officers fired at the driver.
-The vehicle hit parked cars and hit a light pole before crashing into another parked car, pushing it through the wall of a bicycle shop.
+A few officers fired at Michael Jerome Taylor and the vehicle hit parked cars and a light pole before crashing into another parked car, pushing it through the wall of a bicycle shop.

 The officers weren’t injured, and are on administrative leave.